michaelchadwick/guess-the-number/README.md

 # Guess the Number

-**Guess the Number** is a simple command-line guessing game that is so old I'm sure the wheels have fallen off.
+**Guess the Number** is a simple command-line guessing game that is so old in concept I'm sure the wheels have fallen completely off, rotted away, and mixed back in with the atmosphere.

 Still, it's my first video game (of sorts), so yahoo!

 ## Usage